fossas/fossa-cli/docs/references/strategies/languages/golang/gomodules.md

 not using backoff!
 ```

-As a concrete step towards resolving this sort of discrepancy, we recommend running `go mod tidy` on the project;
+As a concrete step towards resolving this sort of discrepancy, we recommend running `go mod tidy` on projects regularly;
 this command should synchronize the `go.mod` file with the actual state of the project.